GOOEY Vegan Small Batch Brown Butter Cinnamon Rolls – Gluten Free Option

 Icing options:

-For these cinnamon rolls, I went with a cream cheese icing (that’s dairy free and vegan of course!).
-Because you don’t need a lot, I simply melted a tablespoon of vegan butter (I like to use Miyoko’s) and added in two tablespoons of vegan cream cheese then whisked it together.
+For these cinnamon rolls, I went with a browned butter cream cheese icing (that’s dairy free and vegan of course!).
+Because you don’t need a lot, I simply used the remaining browned vegan butter and added in two tablespoons of vegan cream cheese then whisked it together.

 Add in powdered sugar along with vanilla bean paste (or extract), and whisk!
 Then spread atop warmed cinnamon buns fresh out of the oven.